One-Utah-Data-Science-Hub/utah-data-science.github.io/README.md

 * [**Cybersecurity Innovation for Cyberinfrastructure (CICI)**](https://new.nsf.gov/funding/opportunities/cybersecurity-innovation-cyberinfrastructure-cici)
 	* Supports work that enables scientists and scientific discovery by improving the security, robustness, and trustworthiness of cyberinfrastructure.
 		* *Usable and Collaborative Security for Science (UCSS)*
-		{% comment %}: Projects in this program area should support novel and/or applied security and usability research that facilitates scientific collaboration, encourages the adoption of security into the scientific workflow, and helps create a holistic, integrated security environment that spans the entire scientific cyberinfrastructure ecosystem.
+		{% comment %}: Projects in this program area should support novel and/or applied security and usability research that facilitates scientific collaboration, encourages the adoption of security into the scientific workflow, and helps create a holistic, integrated security environment that spans the entire scientific cyberinfrastructure ecosystem.{% endcomment %}
 		* *Reference Scientific Security Datasets (RSSD)*
-		{% comment %}: Projects in this program area should leverage instrumented cyberinfrastructure to capture metadata from scientific workflows and workloads as reference data artifacts that can help support reproducible security research, testing and evaluation.
+		{% comment %}: Projects in this program area should leverage instrumented cyberinfrastructure to capture metadata from scientific workflows and workloads as reference data artifacts that can help support reproducible security research, testing and evaluation.{% endcomment %}
 		* *Transition to Cyberinfrastructure Resilience (TCR)*
 		{% comment %}: Projects in this program area should improve the robustness, trustworthiness, integrity, and/or resilience of scientific cyberinfrastructure through testing, evaluation, hardening, validation, and technology transition of novel cybersecurity research.
-The TCR area further encourages transition activities that advance the deployment and use of reproducibility in CI, workflows, and data.
+The TCR area further encourages transition activities that advance the deployment and use of reproducibility in CI, workflows, and data.{% endcomment %}
 	* Deadline: February 1, 2024
 	* Award: $600K *(UCSS and RSSD)* - $1.2M *(TCR)* for durations up to three years